Malawi Work Permits & Visas: Processes for Employers

 The process typically takes 2–4 weeks.

-Common work permits include the General Work Permit and the Investor Permit.
+Common work permits include the Visitor's Permit/Business Visit Permit and the Temporary Permit.

 Independent contractors must apply for a separate visa, usually under a freelance or self-employment visa category.